thomasloven/pyplejd/README.md

 ### `AA 0110 0098 SS PPPP YY` (RO)

-Note that this is the same command as light dim level.
+Note: `0x98` is also used for light dim level and thermostat status - device type determines interpretation.

 `PPPP` is the position of the cover.
 Encoded **little**-endian.